 Kensington Gardens Square (Westminster)

-Kensington Gardens Square in Bayswater is a mid-C19th town square of stucco-fronted houses, originally built as family houses for members of the then-emerging professional classes and now flats and hotels.
-The communal garden continues to be for the private use of residents of the surrounding houses, and is roughly triangular, divided east west by a terrace of houses.
-The railings were removed in WWII but some have been replaced with replica wrought-iron railings as part of the upgrading of the gardens.
+Kensington Gardens Square in Bayswater is a mid-C19th town square of stucco-fronted houses, originally built as family houses for members of the then-emerging professional classes.
+The communal garden, which continues to be for the private use of residents of the surrounding houses, is roughly triangular, and is divided east / west by a terrace of houses to create two discrete garden areas.
+The gardens' railings were removed in WWII and replaced with wire mesh, although replica wrought-iron railings have been reinstated as part of the upgrading of the gardens.
 The gardens are largely lawn, with shrubs and a perimeter path; among the trees are a number of fine London planes.

 - Site location: